COSSAS/SOARCA/docs/content/en/docs/release-notes/_index.md

     - OpenC2
 - Logging capabilities
 - Efficient storage for playbooks
-- Design fin-protocol: the protocol description between SOARCA and
+- Design fin-protocol: the protocol description  between SOARCA and the `TO BE ADDED`